2026 Danish general election: Frederiksen II Cabinet

-The previous general elections were held on 31 October 2022 in the Faroe Islands and on 1 November in Denmark and Greenland.
-The elections led to a narrow victory for the red bloc.
-Following the elections, a centrist government led by Prime Minister Mette Frederiksen and consisting of the Social Democrats (A), Venstre (V) and the Moderates (M) was established.
+The 2022 Danish general election, held on 31 October in the Faroe Islands and on 1 November in Denmark and Greenland, led to a narrow victory for the red bloc.
+Following the election, a centrist government (Frederiksen II Cabinet), led by Prime Minister Mette Frederiksen and consisting of the Social Democrats (A), Venstre (V) and the Moderates (M), was established.

+In the 2025 Danish local elections, the governing parties suffered significant losses, and the Social Democrats lost in Copenhagen after more than 100 years.
+The governing coalition was thus unpopular going into 2026; however, the role and threats of US President Donald Trump, his proposed United States acquisition of Greenland, and the Greenland crisis affected the decision to hold a snap election, and gave the Social Democrats, and Frederiksen in particular who stood up to Trump, a political boost through the rally 'round the flag effect, as foreign and security issues, in addition to the economy, the cost of living, the environment, and immigration, became significant concerns among voters.